tmtxt/tmtxt.github.com/_drafts/2024-08-26-a-unified-dev-environment.md

 # Adopting Github Codespaces

-At Skutopia, we then adopted Codespaces as a solution to the above problems.
+At Skutopia, we then adopted **Codespaces** as a solution to the above problems.
 The idea behind is to transform **Your Computer** into **Somebody else Computer**.
 Codespaces is a Cloud technology, where you can quickly spin up a new VM running your whole dev environment.
 Your computer acts as a UI only.

+[//]: # (The image contains embedded scene for Excalidraw)
 ![Codespaces](/files/2024-04-19-a-unified-dev-environment/codespaces.png)

 Here are the benefits of running Codespaces
-- A single unified development environment for the whole team, where you define a configuration file describing what you want to set up for that machine, even the VSCode plugins.
+- **A single unified development environment** for the whole team, where you define a configuration file describing what you want to set up for that machine, even the VSCode plugins.
-- You can configure the exact software and the version that should be used for the whole team
+- You can configure **the exact software** and the version that should be used for the whole team
-- You can configure the exact plugins to make sure everybody in the company follow the same convention
+- You can configure **the exact plugins** to make sure everybody in the company follow the same convention
-- Once created, the application will just work.
-You can start working immediately, from using the debugger to running a test.
+- Once created, the application will **just work**.
+You can start working immediately, using the debugger or running a test case.
 Everything will be configured already.
 - No more **It works on my machine!**
-- You can still customize it!
+- You can still **customize it**!
 Simply set a dotfiles repository to install your favorite software.
   It won’t mess up your local computer.
 You can also override specific VSCode settings if needed, for example your favorite key bindings, favorite editor theme, favorite shell setup, etc.
 - And of course, fix all the problems mentioned above with previous methods